chiperific/chipoverflow/README.md

 Check out [HELLO_INTERVIEWERS](https://github.com/chiperific/chipoverflow/tree/main/HELLO_INTERVIEWERS.md)

 # TODO
-1. Answer sorting

-1. I'm not doing anything with Tag#score

 1. Remove Post CUD functions on production
   - replace all "ask a question" or answer links with links to sign_in_path